 How Much and When Should I Take it?

 When it comes to your protein needs – it should be related to your goal, but shouldn’t vary too much either!
-Try to maintain about 40% of your daily calorie needs as protein.
+Try to maintain about 40% of your daily calorie needs as this macro.
 However, this may increase or decrease depending on your goals, and if you’re trying to lose weight, gain muscle or just maintain.

 Morning: In a hurry, choose a whey protein isolate, which will get you out of your fasted state and help kick start your metabolism for the day.
 Have as a smoothie, mix with fruit and berries, or blend with your morning oats.
 Eat within 30 minutes of rising.
 Not a protein powder fan, have egg whites, whole eggs or Greek yogurt.